Alessio-Barbieri/alessio-barbieri.github.io/index.md

 ![Profile picture](assets/images/Foto Irlanda.jpg)

 ## About me
-Welcome to the personal page of Alessio Barbieri, Ph.D.
+Hi, I am Alessio Barbieri and welcome to my personal page.
 I have a Ph.D. in Mathematics and Modelling earned at Università degli Studi dell'Aquila (Italy).
 You can reach me at:
 - [alessiobar95@outlook.it](mailto:alessiobar95@outlook.it)
 - [alessio.barbieri@graduate.univaq.it](mailto:alessio.barbieri@graduate.univaq.it) valid until August 2025
 - [alessio.barbieri@unitus.it](mailto:alessio.barbieri@unitus.it)